Chrisandyu/BMTMacro/README.md

 **List of hotkeys:**

 ### Introduction

- Alt + 1: GREETINGS, AND WELCOME TO YOUR BASIC MILITARY TRAINING.
-I AM YOUR HOST, CHRISANDYU AND WILL BE REFERRED TO AS "INSTRUCTOR" DURING THIS TRAINING.
+Alt + 1: `GREETINGS, AND WELCOME TO YOUR BASIC MILITARY TRAINING.
+I AM YOUR HOST, CHRISANDYU AND WILL BE REFERRED TO AS "INSTRUCTOR" DURING THIS TRAINING.`

- Alt + 2:YOU ARE EXPECTED TO LISTEN TO EVERY ORDER AND EXPECTATION THAT I GIVE YOU.
+Alt + 2: `YOU ARE EXPECTED TO LISTEN TO EVERY ORDER AND EXPECTATION THAT I GIVE YOU.`

- Alt + 3: YOU SHALL NOT SPEAK UNLESS PERMITTED BY MYSELF OR ANOTHER OFFICER.
+Alt + 3: `YOU SHALL NOT SPEAK UNLESS PERMITTED BY MYSELF OR ANOTHER OFFICER.`

- Alt + 4: YOU SHALL REMAIN DISCIPLINED, AND NOT GO AFK AT ALL DURING THIS TRAINING.
+Alt + 4: `YOU SHALL REMAIN DISCIPLINED, AND NOT GO AFK AT ALL DURING THIS TRAINING.`

- Alt + 5: YOUR PROGRESSION WITHIN THE BRITISH ARMY IS DEPENDENT ON YOUR PERFORMANCE DURING THIS TRAINING.
+Alt + 5: `YOUR PROGRESSION WITHIN THE BRITISH ARMY IS DEPENDENT ON YOUR PERFORMANCE DURING THIS TRAINING.`

- Alt + 6: TO ENSURE THE HIGHEST STANDARDS, A STRIKE SYSTEM WILL BE IN PLACE.
-IF YOU ACCUMULATE THREE STRIKES AT ANY POINT DURING THIS TRAINING, YOU WILL BE DISMISSED.
+Alt + 6: `TO ENSURE THE HIGHEST STANDARDS, A STRIKE SYSTEM WILL BE IN PLACE.
+IF YOU ACCUMULATE THREE STRIKES AT ANY POINT DURING THIS TRAINING, YOU WILL BE DISMISSED.`

- ALt + 7: FINALLY, WHEN YOU'RE OUTSIDE A BUILDING, IT IS MANDATORY TO USE ALL CAPITAL LETTERS.
+Alt + 7: ``

- Alt + 8: AM I UNDERSTOOD?
+Alt + 8: ``

+Wait for them to say, "YES, INSTRUCTOR!"

 ### Drills

-I will update readme later lol
+Alt + ]: ``

+Alt + [: ``

+Alt + p: ``

+Alt + o: ``

+Alt + i: ``

+Alt + u: ``

+Alt + y: ``

+Alt + t: ``

+Alt + r: ``

+Wait for them to say, "YES, INSTRUCTOR!"

+Alt + e: ``

+You may do the following in any order you want.
+Remember to not open the chat when you press the following keys, because it will automatically open the chat for you.
+If your function keys do not work, try holding Fn and then pressing them.